aarnoux/SamReader/README.txt

 Choosing from one of the following options is MANDATORY :
--s	show the results in the terminal, without saving them in a file -o	save the results in a file which name is given by the user, or in the default file "summary_data_file.txt" -s -o	show the results in the terminal AND save them in a file
+-s	show the results in the terminal, without saving them in a file -o	save the results in a file which name is given by the user, or in the default file "outputFile.txt" -s -o	show the results in the terminal AND save them in a file